cljung/b2c-msal-spa/README.md

 ## Download and modify the source code for the API

 The SPA Webapp is desiged to acquire scopes and call a REST API.
-You can easily download and launch that REST API using one of the standard Azure samples [https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi).
-Git clone or download it locally, then open it in a text editor and make the following modifications.
+The sample API is in the [api folder](/api).
+That code is derived from the  standard Azure samples [https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi).
+Make the following modifications.

 **config.js**
 ```javascript